Szentendre

-Due to its historic architecture and easy rail and river access, it has become a destination for tourists staying in Budapest.
+Due to its historic architecture along with easy accessibility via rail and river, it has become a destination for tourists staying in Budapest.
 There are many facilities, including souvenir shops and restaurants, catering to these visitors.

 Name

 The name of the town is ultimately based on the Medieval Latin form Sankt Andrae ("St. Andrew").
 Because of the diverse mix of nationalities to have once settled in Szentendre, the settlement has a variety of names according to language.
 The Hungarian name for the town is Szentendre; the Croatian name is Senandrija; the German name is Sankt Andrä; in Serbian, the name is Sentandreja (Сентандреја); the Slovak name is Svätý Ondrej.
-Its name (Sanctus Andreas) first appeared in a student’s will in 1146, which was confirmed by King Géza II.
-The 12th-century city centre was situated around the still existing St. Andrew’s Church on the other side of the Bükkös Brook.
+Its name (Sanctus Andreas) first appeared in a student's will in 1146, which was confirmed by King Géza II.
+The 12th-century city centre was situated around the still existing St. Andrew's Church on the other side of the Bükkös Brook.